vitwit/playbooks/Mainnet_fork/Readme.md

 All necessary software installations are performed on the respective server, ensuring each node has the required dependencies and configurations.

 2. Validator Setup
-The blockchain network is setup consisting of a validator node and a fullnode
+The blockchain network is set up consisting of a validator node and a fullnode

 3. Cosmos Genesis Tinkerer
-The Cosmos Genesis Tinkerer scripts are run to imitate a test environment and creates a network genesis file.
+The Cosmos Genesis Tinkerer scripts simulate a test environment and create a network genesis file.

 4. Node Config changes
 Node configuration changes are done based on the user requirements.